 I guess this kind of stove could also be used to safely warm up the van on a cold morning as the combustion products are all vented outside.
 The specs on the Webasco X100 indicate it has a heat output of up to 1.9 KW (about 6400 BTU/hr) — probably enough to warm up a well insulated van fairly quickly.

 These stoves use a larger propane tank that typically also supplies the furnace and hot water heater in the camper van or RV.
 The propane is typically plumbed to the stove and other gas appliances using copper pipe.

 This is the Atwood model from our RV conversion.

 This stove has worked fine for us.
 The cover is nice in that it allows you to use the stove area as extra counter top when the burners are not in use, and it probably makes cooking a little safer.
 On the down side, burners are manual light and the cover rattles a little on the road (we put a towel under it to stop rattles).
 About $106.

-Fancier European models like SMEV and Cramer are also popular.
+Fancier European models like Dometic (SMEV) are also popular.